Abdulrahman-Abdallah/New-Game-Zombie-Zone/README.md

 6. Once the button has been clicked it would take you to the first page, where you can start game again or quit game.

 # Where items located
-Everyting is in assets
+1. Everyting is in assets
-In assets, resourses contains animations
+2. In assets, resourses contains animations
-In assets, scenes contain some codes
+3. In assets, scenes contain some codes
-In assets, models contains the models created in blender
+4 .In assets, models contains the models created in blender